pleabargain/EnglishHelpsYourCareer/idioms.business.md

 "Cut-throat" is used to describe something that is very intense, aggressive, and merciless.
 <details><summary><b>Examples</b></summary>
 <p>
 In business school, the competition was cut-throat.
+As in life, in business: everything is cut-throat.
 </p>
 </details>